SHOWING 1 - 1 OF 1 RESULTS

 If you are between the ages of 16 and 18, a parent or legal guardian must sign the legal guardian section on the driver license application.
 The legal guardian's identification may serve as one form of identification, but you will still need two additional documents, such as an original birth certificate and Social Security card.
 You will be subject to the written, vision and road skills test as well as the appropriate application fee.

 You may legally drive in Arizona using a valid driver license from another country.
-An International Driving License or Permit is not required, but is recommended since it can be printed in English, and can be used in conjunction with the driver license from the other country.
+An International Driving License or Permit is not required, but is recommended since it can be printed in English.
+These documents can be used in conjunction with the driver license from the other country.
 If an International Driving License or Permit is used alone, it must be issued by a country other than the United States.
 Vehicle rental companies may have additional requirements.

 Learn more about motor vehicle laws in your state at the Distraction.gov State Laws page.